learn-co-curriculum/dsc-linear-transformations/README.md

 <img src="normality.png" style="width: 500px;"/>

-The idea behind this is that, around every point of the regression line, we would assume the data is spread around the eventual regression line in a "homogenous" way, with more points closer to the regression line and less points further away.
+The idea behind this is that, around every point of the regression line, you would assume the data is spread around the eventual regression line in a "homogenous" way, with more points closer to the regression line and less points further away.

 ### The variety in feature scales

 Often, your dataset will contain features that largely vary in magnitudes.
-If we leave these magnitudes unchanged, coefficient sizes will largely fluctuate in magnitude as well.
+If you leave these magnitudes unchanged, coefficient sizes will largely fluctuate in magnitude as well.
 This can give the false impression that some variables are less important than others.

-Even though this is not always a formal issue when estimating linear regression models, this *can* be an issue in more advanced machine learning models we'll cover later.
+Even though this is not always a formal issue when estimating linear regression models, this *can* be an issue in more advanced machine learning models you'll see later.
 This is because most machine learning algorithms use Euclidean distance between two data points in their computations.
 Because of that, making sure that features have similar scales is formally required there.
 Some algorithms even require features to be **zero centric**.

 A good rule of thumb is, however, to check your features for normality, and while you're at it, scale your features so they have similar magnitudes, even for a "simple" model like linear regression.